- The application load error 65432 seems to be pretty common on Steam, and several reasons explain why it can appear.

 - As the application load error 65432 might occur due to certain restrictions, we suggest temporarily disabling your antivirus software.

-Application load error 65432 is a Steam error message that pops up for some players when they try to launch Skyrim and other Bethesda games.
-Consequently, players can’t play Skyrim when that error arises.
-However, some players have found resolutions for the error at hand.
+Application load error 65432 is a Steam message that pops up for some players when they try to launch Skyrim and other Bethesda games.

 Read the detailed instructions of each suggested solution below and fix this annoying error in a matter of time.

 - Right-click Skyrim, or another game that the error arises for, and select Properties.

 - Click the Local Files tab on the window that opens.